F5Networks/f5-ipam-controller/README.md

  ### Limitations

+1. Single IPAM Controller does not work with multiple CIS deployment.
+2. Sometime IPAM missed to allocate an IP for a domain when CIS is restarted.
+3. Sometime IPAM fails to allocate new IP address when CIDR is updated.

+For 2 and 3:
-- F5-ipam-controller cannot update and delete the hostname in the F5-IPAM custom resource hence update and deletion of IP address for virtual server custom may not work as expected.
-In case if the user wants to reflect the changes, the user can delete the F5-IPAM custom resource from kube-system named "f5ipam" and restart both the controller.
+Mitigation: In this case the user can delete the F5-IPAM custom resource from kube-system named `"ipam.<Partition_Name>"` and restart both the controller.

+`kubectl delete f5ipam ipam.<Partition_Name> -n kube-system`

+### Known Issue
+- Observing error log when IPAM is not enabled in CIS.

+`[ERROR] [ipam] error while retriving IPAM namespace and name.`

-- Currently, F5 IPAM Controller does not support the update of CIDR and hostname.
+- IPAM Controller logs does not contain any build information
-- If F5-IPAM Controller is misconfigured after it allocates few IPs for VS CR.
-It will remove all its entry from the IPStatus.
-After the user reconfigured with the correct one, FIC may not get the previous same IPs for the hostname
-- `--ip-range` parameter will be improved to accept IP address range from a subnet, range of multiple subnets and range of IP addresses separated by a dash '-'.